kwaldenphd/sqlite-intro/README.md

 19. Once the installation is complete, launch the program.

+<blockquote>Q1: Describe your experience installing DB Browser for SQLite based on the provided instructions and available documentation.
+What challenges did you encounter, and how did you solve those problems?</blockquote>

 # Getting started with DB Browser for SQLite

 <p align="center"><a href="https://github.com/kwaldenphd/sqlite-intro/blob/main/screenshots/Figure_1.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/sqlite-intro/blob/main/screenshots/Figure_1.png?raw=true" /></a></p>